A module is a Python file that contains functions, definitions, and statements that can be included in an application. Technically, all

 Think of a module as a code library that can be reused across applications.
 Modules improve code reusablity and allow us to access shared libraries and packages.

-Instead of entering commands directly into a Python interpreter, Python code can be saved as a module so that we can use it again later in other applications.
-Modules can also be used to access libraries such as
+Instead of entering commands directly into a Python interpreter, code can be saved as a module for later use in other applications.
+Third-party libraries such as

 sklearn, and the

 date-time built-in library are all examples of modules.